- Ground floor bedroom

 - Open fire

-perfection.
-Creating a cosy and comfortable romantic escape for two, the hut sits in a meadow in the grounds of the owners' own home and two
+Creating a cosy and comfortable romantic escape for two, the hut sits in a meadow in the grounds of the owners' own home and two other holiday cottages.

 All ground floor..
 Open plan studio accommodation with double bed, and sitting area with wood burning stove.
 Separate shower room with shower, basin/ WC and beverage preparation a short walk away.

 - Power and Fuel for Woodburner included in rent

 - Off road parking for one car 50 metres from property

 - Use of meadow surrounding the hut.One well behaved pet welcome

 Camborne lies in the heart of a former mining community and was well known for its “Queen of Cornish Mines" - the Dolcoath copper and tin mine, the deepest in Cornwall.
 Today, Camborne is home to Heartlands, a community space covering 19 acres and scattered with remnants of the mining industry, providing a free space for visitors to explore the heritage of Cornwall, browse art and craft projects, stroll through the gardens and sit and share a picnic or enjoy lunch at the Red River Café.
 From Camborne centre you can follow an interesting town trail, or spend the afternoon in the museum before visiting the array of shops and pubs.
 A ten-minute drive from Camborne brings you to a wealth of sandy Cornish beaches including Portreath, Gwithian and Porthtowan.
 Camborne is ideal for exploring Land’s End, the Lizard Peninsula, Truro and the Eden Project, which are all less than an hour’s drive away, ideal for a day trip.

 Note: there are six steep wooden steps.
 Note: Dogs must be kept on a lead at all times in the meadow.